 While the thought of living indefinitely may not appeal to everyone, successful aging—that is, living vitally without disease such that we are able to use our bodies and our minds to their full potential throughout our entire lives—seems to be a common human desire.

-This interest in healthy, successful aging has spawned several professional medical groups that are actively addressing the issues, including the American Academy for Anti-Aging Medicine (A4M), the Age Management Medicine Group (AMMG), the American College for the Advancement of Medicine (ACAM) and the International College of Integrative Medicine (ICIM).
+This interest in healthy, successful aging has spawned several professional medical groups that are actively addressing the issues, including the American Academy for Anti-Aging Medicine (A4M), the Age Management Medicine Group (AMMG), the American College for the Advancement in Medicine (ACAM) and the International College of Integrative Medicine (ICIM).

 Although it is not their primary focus, the practitioners in these groups support the belief that adequate and balanced levels of hormones are one of the foundations of successful aging.

 Here are some of the health issues they are up against in their quest for understanding how we age, and what might be explored to help improve the aging process:

 - The cardiovascular system becomes compromised as the heart struggles to pump blood efficiently and arterial walls are weakened.
 High blood pressure, arrhythmias, and heart failure symptoms may ensue.
 However, testosterone is one of the most heart-healthy hormones, and growth hormone supplementation has proven to be of great benefit to a failing heart.
 Dr. Broda Barnes reported that, with adequate thyroid supplementation, his patients did not get heart attacks.